Montreal Archipelago Ecological Park

-Montreal Archipelago Ecological Park (French: Parc Écologique de l’Archipel de Montréal) is a project to create a new National park within an approximate radius of 50 km around the Island of Montreal, in Quebec, Canada.
+Montreal Archipelago Ecological Park (French: Parc Écologique de l’Archipel de Montréal) is a project to create a new Quebec provincial park within an approximate radius of 50 km around the Island of Montreal, in Quebec, Canada.
 This project was announced to the public at a press conference in Montreal on October 1, 2007.
 In September 2008, environmental groups renewed calls for the Government of Quebec to create the park.